 The best way to start your beer adventures is with the Craft Capital Beer Trail – a self-guided tour of Wellington’s specialist craft beer bars.
 Download yourself a map and easily navigate your way around 19 craft beer bars, 15 craft beer breweries and 2 bottle stores stocking the finest local brews.

 For a slightly shorter experience the trail is divided into two handy sections – North and South – both of which can be tackled on foot.
 Local buses also run regularly for those who want to take longer hops between venues.

 Go on a journey of beer enlightenment at one of New Zealand’s largest craft beer festivals.
-With over 200 beers on offer and the opportunity to meet many of New Zealand’s best brewers as well as a few hand-picked VIP's from around the globe, you wouldn’t want to miss out on Beervana.
+With more than 450 beers on offer and the opportunity to meet many of New Zealand’s best brewers as well as a few hand-picked VIP's from around the globe, you wouldn’t want to miss out on Beervana.
 What’s more, alongside a stellar line up of breweries, top eateries present their craft-beer friendly foods to satisfy all appetites.
 Beervana happens in Wellington every August - see http://beervana.co.nz/ for more information.